LayerAct/LayerAct/README.md

 - random seed for weight initialization: 11*n (n=1,2,...)

 ## Experiment
-- We show the performance of the models with best and mean accuracy of 5-runs.
+- We show the performance of the models with best and mean accuracy values of 5-runs.
 - Top-1 accuracy: The model's prediction is correct when the prediction is exactly the same with the true label.
 - Top-5 accuracy: The model's prediction is correct when the top-5 scored predictions include the true label.
 ### CIFAR10
+- CIFAR10 is an image dataset for classification task with 10 classes.
 ##### ResNet20
 | Activation  | Top1 Best | Top1 Mean |
 | ----------- | --------- | --------- |